 Implement Warehouse Technologies

 Your first step to counter warehouse theft is being aware and having access to data.
 These warehouse technologies below can allow you to find inconsistencies in records and track labor productivity immediately.

 A WMS can help you track your stocks in real-time and detect missing items.
 This increases the amount of awareness you have over your inventory, which can lead to a reduction in theft.

 2. Mobile Technologies & Wearables

-These warehouse technologies, when integrated with a WMS, can help you inspect your warehouse by having access to data anywhere in the facility.
+Mobile computers, handheld barcode scanners, or smart printers are all excellent examples of current warehouse technology.
+These wearable warehouse technologies, when integrated with a WMS, can help you inspect your warehouse by having access to data anywhere in the facility.

 This technology can help make cycle counting fast and easy.
 This will remove the reliance on humans to perform cycle counting, which lowers the chance for them to manipulate the numbers.
 Drones can also make sure that your stock count is up to date as much as possible.

 Warehouse managers need to be proactive about all activities in the warehouse to prevent theft.
 To manage insiders and outsiders alike, here are some tips.